 Stop practicing sin >> Stop sinning –

 spirit that we are children of God.”
-This is not a seal that we can reveal
+However, this is not a seal that we can reveal

 to others.
-The only way we can reveal to others that we are the children of
+The only way to reveal this seal is through confidence that we have in

-through the consistency of our walk.
-We cannot put a price on the confidence
+through consistency.
+We cannot put a price on confidence with respect to the

-who judge our sincerity, and we cannot put a price on their trust that we will
+who judge our sincerity, and we cannot put a price on their trust in our

-do the Lord’s will in any situation.
-This is big when it comes to the body
+faith.
+This is big when it comes to unity in the body

 (213i) Sovereignty